 Uganda travel security

-Hence Uganda is a very safe country to visit, work and stay, but still precautionary measures have to be ensured while traveling.
+Hence Uganda is a very safe country to visit, work and stay, but still, precautionary measures have to be ensured while travelling.
 Below are some guides on how to be cautious so as to keep safe.

 Money should be hidden: